This post may contain affiliate links. Please see my disclosure policy for details.

 Want to add some serious depth to your art?
 Texture is the way to go, my friends:

-- Mix some modeling paste into your paint for a thick, sculptural effect
+- Mix modeling paste into your acrylic paint for a thick, sculptural effect.

-- Use a palette knife to create swirls, peaks, and valleys in your paint
+- Use a palette knife set to spread, swirl, and shape the paint, creating peaks, ridges, and valleys.

-- Once dry, add a wash of metallic paint over the top for a luxe finish
+- Once fully dry, add a wash of metallic paint over the top for a luxe, dimensional finish.

-- Pro tip: this looks amazing in neutral tones for a sophisticated vibe
+- Pro tip: This style looks especially stunning in neutral tones like beige, taupe, and gray for a sophisticated vibe.

 Nature’s Calling: Bring the Outdoors In